Sierra Leone: Health

 The CIA estimated that the average life expectancy in Sierra Leone was 57.39 years.

 The prevalence of HIV/AIDS in the population is 1.6%, higher than the world average of 1% but lower than the average of 6.1% across Sub-Saharan Africa.

 Medical care is not readily accessible, with doctors and hospitals out of reach for many villagers.
-While free health care may be provided in some villages, the medical staff is poorly paid and sometimes charge for their services, taking advantage of the fact that the villagers are not aware of their right to free medical care.
+While free health care may be provided in some villages, the medical staff are poorly paid and sometimes charge for their services, taking advantage of the fact that the villagers are not aware of their right to free medical care.

 According to an Overseas Development Institute report, private health expenditure accounts for 85.7% of total spending on health.

 Emergency medical response

-Having had no formal emergency medical services previously, the First Responder Coalition of Sierra Leone (FRCSL) was formed in June 2019 in Makeni to facilitate the development of emergency first responder programs nationwide.
+Having had no formal emergency medical services previously, the First Responder Coalition of Sierra Leone (FRCSL) was formed in June 2019 in Makeni to facilitate the development of emergency first responder programmes nationwide.
 The founding members of the Coalition included the Sierra Leone Red Cross Society (the first chairing organisation), LFR International (proposed the formation), the University of Makeni, Agency for Rural Community Transformation, and the Holy Spirit Hospital.
 The establishment of the Coalition was concurrent with the declaration by the 72nd World Health Assembly that emergency care systems are essential to universal health coverage.
 Between June and July 2019, the FRCSL trained 1,000 community members from Makeni to be first responders and equipped each with a first aid kit.